spack/spack/lib/spack/docs/build_systems/intelpackage.rst

    a different namespace than) the names of the Spack packages ``intel-parallel-studio`` and ``intel``.
 Both of the latter provide the former.

+.. [fn9] Spack's close coupling of installed packages to compilers, which both necessitates the detour for installing ``intel-parallel-studio``, and, limits any of its provided virtual packages to a single compiler, heavily favors a `recommendation to install Intel Parallel Studio outside of Spack
+   <integrate-external-intel_>`_ and declare it for Spack in ``packages.yaml``
+   by a `compiler-less spec <compiler-neutral-package_>`_.

-.. [fn9] With some effort, you can convince Spack to use shorter paths:
+.. [fn10] With some effort, you can convince Spack to use shorter paths:

    1. Set the ``install_tree`` location in ``config.yaml``
       (:ref:`see doc <config-yaml>`).